-- "Project Overview", which consists of the following areas: "Objectives", "Technology", "Results" and "Work Plan", presenting respective questions of the STAGE project in a familiar style in order to allow everybody interested in the project details to comprehend with ease the information about the project idea, the consortium's goals, the impact the project is going to create, the technical side of STAGE platform that has been developed, as well as about work plan, according to which the partners conduct their project activities; - "Partners", which describes partner organizations, their field of expertise, experience they have in the EU projects, and their particular role within the STAGE project; - "Media Center", which aims at gathering and presenting to a broad audience particular dissemination activities of the STAGE project consortium, like: articles, communication materials, scientific papers, videos; - "News", which shows the latest information e.g. summaries of events and meetings; - "Contact", which shows the project coordinator's contact details and contains a contact form allowing getting in touch with the project consortium directly via the website.
+- "Project Overview", which consists of the following areas: "Objectives", "Technology", "Results" and "Work Plan", presenting respective questions of the STAGE project in a familiar style in order to allow everybody interested in the project details to comprehend with ease the information about the project idea, the consortium's goals, the impact the project is going to create, the technical side of STAGE platform that has been developed, as well as about work plan, according to which the partners conduct their project activities; - "Partners", which describes partner organizations, their field of expertise, experience they have in the EU projects, and their particular role within the STAGE project; - "Reports and Media Center", which aims at gathering and presenting to a broad audience particular dissemination activities of the STAGE project consortium, like: articles, communication materials, scientific papers, videos; - "News", which shows the latest information e.g. summaries of events and meetings; - "Contact", which shows the project coordinator's contact details and contains a contact form allowing getting in touch with the project consortium directly via the website; - "Survey", which redirects to a survey for cultural institutions that are asked to answer a few questions about their experience with live streaming and readiness to cooperate with the STAGE Platform.